trojan-gfw/trojan/docs/README.md

 # Trojan Documentation

 Trojan is an unidentifiable mechanism for bypassing GFW.
-This documentation introduces the trojan protocol, explains its underlying ideas, and provides a guide for it.
+This documentation introduces the trojan protocol, explains its underlying ideas, and provides a guide to it.

 ## Contents